Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

 The primary intention of this Bill is to provide citizenship to Hindus, Buddhists, Jains, Parsis and Christians from Pakistan, Afghanistan and Bangladesh.
 Several such persons are living in India since the time of partition and are without any legal rights.
 The Modi government says that this Bill is aimed at correcting a historical wrong.

-However controversy has not spared this Bill.
+However, controversy has not spared this Bill.
 The Congress has already threatened to go to the Supreme Court.

-The Bill however has one interesting clause and this is with regard to the Inner Line Permit Regime Areas.
+The Bill, however, has one interesting clause and this is with regard to the Inner Line Permit Regime Areas.
 The Bill states that the Inner Line Permit (ILP) regime areas and those regions those are governed under the Sixth Schedule of the Indian Constitution are excluded from the purview of this Bill.

 Cabinet clears Citizenship Amendment Bill, to be tabled in Parliament next week